schorfES/caroucssel/README.md

     return 'github-username:custom-feature';
   }

-  init(proxy) {
+  init(carousel) {
     // This function will be called when the carousel initializes all features.
-    // A proxy instance of the carousel will be passed as parameter.
-Store this
+    // An (proxied) instance of the carousel will be passed as parameter.
+Store
-    // proxy to access it later on for your feature implementation.... this.proxy = proxy;
+    // this reference to access it later on for your feature implementation.... this.carousel = carousel;

     // Initialize your feature...
     this.doSomething();